 - Monitor early: Keeping cucumber beetles out of your garden is the best form of control.
 The beetles show up in early spring and lay their eggs on the undersides of the leaves.
 Keep an eye out for signs of the beetles, as soon as your cucumbers are planted.
 Monitor the leaves and destroy any egg sacks by removing or squashing them.

 - Apply barriers: You can protect early cucumber plantings by covering the plants with a floating row cover or cheesecloth.
-Secure the bottom of the cover so that beetles won't crawl under it.
+Secure the bottom of the cover so that beetles won't crawl underneath.
 Remember to remove the cover when the flowers appear to give pollinators access to the blooms.

 - Consider pesticides: Cucumbers are very sensitive to pesticides, so use them as a last resort and follow the label directions carefully.
 Striped cucumber beetles are most active from dusk to dawn; spraying in the evening is most effective.
 Use sprays containing pyrethrins since this a plant based deterrent and more organically sound.
 Adult beetles have a hard carapace, so you will have greater success if you spray these pests during their larval stage when they are still somewhat soft bodied.

 Unfortunately, if your vines become infected, they will need to be pulled and removed.
-There is no cure for bacterial wilt.
+There's no cure for bacterial wilt.
 Remove all the vines in the fall.